We Built This City

 We Built This City gets called the worst song ever recorded.
 Blender named it in 2004.
 Rolling Stone's readers seconded it.
 Grace Slick, who sang it, agrees.
 The complaint is always the same: corporate cynicism dressed as rebellion.

 Fair enough.
-But I keep coming back to it.
-And I think part of what gets mocked as corniness is actually the sincerity of the we—a word the song uses without flinching, in a way the culture has lost the ability to do.
+But it makes me feel something.
+Not nostalgia, and not the kind of thing you'd defend in an argument—something I couldn't put my finger on at first.
+I had to sit with it before I understood: part of what gets mocked as corniness is actually the sincerity of the we—a word the song uses without flinching, in a way the culture has lost the ability to do.

 So I'm riffing here.
 Listening hard to a song nobody takes seriously.